 With a population of 8,617, Glastonbury is a must-see destination in England, United Kingdom.
-It is among the most popular tourist destinations in the country.
-Glastonbury deserves at least 2 full days for you to see its main sights.
+We recommend you stay at least 5 days in order to fully appreciate everything Glastonbury has to offer.

 Although Glastonbury doesn’t have its own airport, you can fly to Bristol Airport (BRS), which is located 26 km from Glastonbury.